| « Control Two Outdoor Light Fixtures with a Motion Detector | Replace or Repair Your Older Light Fixtures » |

 Thanks for your electrical wiring question Lakeisha.

-How to Identify the Cause of Flickering or Dim Light Fixtures
+How to Troubleshoot the Cause of Flickering or Dim Lights

-Skill Level: Advanced – Should be performed only by a Licensed Electrical Contractor and may require the Local Utility Company or electric service provider.
+Skill Level: Advanced – This is best performed by a Licensed Electrical Contractor.
+This problem may also require the Local Electric Utility Company or electric service provider.

-Tools Required: Basic Electricians Pouch Hand Tools, Voltage Tester or Multimeter.
+Tools Required: Basic Electricians Pouch Hand Tools, a Voltage Tester or Multimeter.

 Estimated Time: Depends on personal level experience, ability to work with tools and troubleshoot and inspect electrical circuits and electrical system components.